Zoology Building

 The Zoology Building is a facility owned by the University of Aberdeen.
-It is situated in Tillydrone.
+It is situated in Tillydrone, and is built in a brutalist style.

 History

 During construction, the building collapsed on 1 November 1966.
 It had been expected to be completed by summer 1967.
-Eight people were trapped, of which five died.
+Eight people were trapped in the collapse, five of them died.
 Clearing of the site started in February 1967, and was completed in April.

-The present building was constructed on the same plot as the previous building and is of a similar design.
+The present building was constructed on the same plot and is of a similar design.
 Plans were approved in September 1967.
 The present building opened in 1970.